 5. Roofline Accent

 This home has a few different roof peaks, which are accented with different colors of siding.
-The substantial fascia trim helps to call more attention to the areas, helping them stand out and get more attention in the design.
+The substantial fascia trim helps to call more attention to the trim areas.
+Helping them stand out and get more attention in the design.

 Make the Most of Your Fascia Board Trim

-Fascia boards are important to both the looks and the function of the home.
-Make sure that you’re using the right type of fascia board to help your home look and perform at its best.
+Fascia boards are important to both the look and the function of the home.
+Make sure that you’re using the right type of fascia board to help your home look its best.
 Contact Belco Forest Products to speak with an expert on fascia boards today.